cambridge-collection/cudl-services/README.md

 The external hosts responsible for returning transcription data for the Newton Project, Darwin Manuscripts Project and Quranic Palimpsests are configured within the [`transcription.js`](routes/transcription.js) route file.

-## Running the App

-You can run through the tests configured by running the command:
-`docker-compose up` which uses a mock version of the AWS services.

-Note: This appears to be the main way of running and debugging the application by using tests and writing tests to cover any problem cases.

 ## Logging